Frequently asked questions

 If I'm a writer, do I need to find an illustrator to get my story published?

 NO. This is a big myth, and agents and editors will back me up on this.
 There are lots of amazing illustrators out there, but fewer good writers, so if your story is very good, the right publisher may be interested in it.
-Editors will know lots of good illustrators with whom they’re comfortable working, and they prefer to pair up a new writer with one of their own illustrators.
-That said, if you and a friend really spark off each other and want to work together, there’s nothing to stop you from submitting your joint work.
-But if you’re just wandering around looking for an illustrator, you’d do better to focus on your writing and submit it by itself.
+Editors will know lots of good illustrators with whom they're comfortable working, and they prefer to pair up a new writer with one of their own illustrators.
+The Writers' & Artists' Yearbook gives excellent guidelines for submission.
+Only team up with an illustrator if your teamwork is integral to what you're creating, don't just fish around for someone who can draw to make your work look more attractive to publishers.

 Where can I learn more about getting into publishing?

+If you've already had at least one book published, the Society of Authors is great if you need legal advice and contract help.
 Article: On author promotion – 8 ways not to be a spammer

 What's your No.1 tip for doing children's events?